-Bots gain access into your site by trying out different combinations of username and password.
-It may take them many try before they can break in.
+Bots gain access to your site by trying out different combinations of username and password.
+It may take them many try before they can break-in.
 If we limit the number of attempts that can be made from a single IP, we can totally minimize the chances of bots gaining access.

-There are the specific plugin that can implement this task –
+There is a specific plugin that can implement this task –

 - Limit Login Attempts – It limits the rate of login attempts for each IP.
 It is a generally used plugin, even if it has not been updated for a longer time.